 Document Shred Events

 Events are held on the last Saturday in January, April, July, and October.
-This year's events will be held on:
+Upcoming event dates are listed below:

 Shred Event location: